-The consolidated financial statements for the year ended 30 June 2020 comprise the Company and its subsidiaries (together referred to as the "Group").
+The consolidated financial statements for the year ended 30 June 2021 comprise the Group.

 The measurement basis used in the preparation of the consolidated financial statements is the historical cost basis except for certain financial instruments and investment properties that are measured at fair value at the end of each reporting period.
 Historical cost is generally based on the fair value of the consideration given in the exchange for goods and services.